CarolinaLopera/holbertonschool-higher_level_programming/0x06-python-classes/README.md

-## This is a projetc about ... in Python.
+## This is a projetc about Classes and Objects in Python.

 | # | Function | Description |
 | - | ------ | ------ |